Deep Learning-powered Iterative Combinatorial Auctions: Experimental Evaluation

 \subsubsection{LSVM.}

 We now turn to the more complex LSVM domain.
 We first select a winner model based on a training set of $100$ LSVM instances (Table \ref{EFFLSVMTRAIN}).
-As in GSVM, the best model is among the largest architectures and the best model w.r.t prediction performance does not yield the highest efficiency.
+As in GSVM, the best model is among the largest architectures and the best model w.r.t. prediction performance does not yield the highest efficiency.

-In Table \ref{EFFLSVMTEST}, we compare the performance of the selected winner model from Table \ref{EFFLSVMTRAIN} against the SVR-based approach on a test set of $100$ new auction instances.
-Here, we see that our DNN-powered ICA substantially outperforms the SVR-powered ICA by $1.74\%$ points, and this effect is highly statistically significant $(p=0.000038)$.
+In Table \ref{EFFLSVMTEST}, we compare the performance of the selected winner model from Table \ref{EFFLSVMTRAIN} (see Appendix~A for configuration details) against the SVR-based approach on a test set of $100$ new auction instances.
+Here, we see that our DNN-powered ICA substantially outperforms the SVR-powered ICA by $1.71\%$ points, and that the difference in means is highly statistically significant ($p=4\mathrm{e}{-5}$).
 This demonstrates the advantage of DNNs over SVRs with quadratic kernels in complex domains like LSVM.

 In Figure \ref{fig:lsvmhist}, we present a histogram of the efficiency obtained by the selected winner model on the test set.
 We see that for $29$ auction instances, our approach (impressively) obtains an economic efficiency of $100\%$.
 However, for two instances, the efficiency is less than $90\%$.
 Thus, it is a promising avenue for future work to investigate these outliers to further increase the average efficiency.